-Metalkol RTR's compliance risk assessment includes a human rights risk assessment process which is overseen by the Human Rights Working Group.
+Our compliance risk assessment includes a human rights risk assessment process which is overseen by the Human Rights Working Group.
 This enables us to focus our management systems, policies, and mitigation measures on the most salient issues in and around our operations and supply chain.
-To guide this process, Metalkol uses a Human Rights Risk Matrix, which allows us to investigate and assess each identified risk based on their likelihood and impact, and to categorise them as salient or non-salient.
+To guide this process, we use a Human Rights Risk Matrix, which allows us to investigate and assess each identified risk based on their likelihood and impact, and to categorise them as salient or non-salient.